PrasoonGaurav/prasoongaurav.github.io/README.md

 • The app is live on App Store.

 ### <a href="https://github.com/PrasoonGaurav/HappyPets"> HappyPets </a>  - Social Media iOS Application for Pets.
-• Developed Instagram like application for pets.
+• Developed Instagram like application for pets. <br>
-• Worked on Image Caching, Image Compression, Multithreading & User Defaults.
+• Worked on Image Caching, Image Compression, Multithreading & User Defaults. <br>
 • Integrated Firebase for backend services like Authentication, Databases & Analytics.

 ### <a href="https://github.com/PrasoonGaurav/iOS_Blockchain_Prototype"> Blockchain Prototype iOS App </a>